SebCastroM/Certificates/README.md

 # Certificates
-This is a repository where i includes the certificates of the courses about programming that i´ve completed.
+This is a repository where i includes the certificates of the courses about programming that i've completed.